openedx/edx-documentation/en_us/install_operations/source/ecommerce/install_ecommerce.rst

 Switch from ShoppingCart to E-Commerce
 *****************************************

+.. note:: The ShoppingCart service was deprecated in the Dogwood release of Open edX.
+Ecommerce-related tasks are now handled by the E-Commerce service.

-By default, the ShoppingCart service is enabled when you install an Open edX instance.
-To use the E-Commerce service to handle ecommerce-related tasks instead of ShoppingCart, follow these steps.
+If you are upgrading from an earlier version of Open edX, follow these steps to use the E-Commerce service for ecommerce-related tasks instead of ShoppingCart.

 #.
 Sign in to the Django administration console for your base URL.
 For example,
    ``http://{your_URL}/admin``.

 #.
-In the **Commerce** section, next to **Commerce configuration**, select **Add**.
+In the **Commerce** section, next to **Commerce configuration**, select
+   **Add**.

 #.
 Select **Enabled**.